 Content-type headers in the RBAC API

-RBAC JSON payloads in PUT and POST requests.
+RBAC accepts only JSON payloads in PUT and POST requests.

 If a payload is provided, it is important to specify that the content is in JSON format.
 Thus, all

 POST requests with non-empty bodies should have the